Social Work Graduate Programs | MSW

 Off-Campus and 3-Year and 4-Year MSW Programs

 Wheelock's MSW program is extended for students who opt for a three- or four-year program plan and for students in the off-campus program in Central Massachusetts.
-The first year of the program is part-time; students are in class in the late afternoon and evening one to two evenings per week.
+The first year of the program, students are in class in the late afternoon and evening one to two evenings per week.
 During the second and third years of the program students are in field placements two or three days per week; field placements are typically available during normal business hours, Monday-Friday 8 a.m. to 5 p.m.
 Students continue to attend classes in the late afternoon and evening one to two evenings per week.
 In the second and third years of the program, many students who are working reduce or change their schedules to accommodate the required field placement hours.

 Visit the Social Work Field Education Web pages to learn more.